reecevela/JS-Carousel-HW-Assignment/README.md

 [Click this link](https://reecevela.github.io/JS-Carousel-HW-Assignment/) to be taken to my site!

-Take a look below to see an example of my code as well!
+Take a look below to see a snippet of my code as well!

+In this portion specifically, I had an issue where multiple animations could be running at the same time if the user kept pressing the button before it was finished.
+I added the flag variable of `transitioning` so that the animation would only be able to be re-ran after it was reset at the very end of the second animation.

 ```
 let transitioning = false;